LGBT IMMIGRATION ISSUES

-Attorney John Nechman with Katine & Nechman L.L.P. in Houston, Texas is one of America's most well known attorneys and activists on issues affecting gay, lesbian, bisexual, transgender, and HIV-positive immigrants.
-Katine & Nechman is ready to assist members of the LGBT/HIV community in all immigration needs.
+Attorney John Nechman with Katine Nechman McLaurin LLP in Houston, Texas is one of America's most well known attorneys and activists on issues affecting gay, lesbian, bisexual, transgender, and HIV-positive immigrants.
+Katine Nechman McLaurin is ready to assist members of the LGBT/HIV community in all immigration needs.
 Among the key issues facing LGBT immigrants are the following:

 1. Binational Same-Sex Couples